 At Harvard’s Center for the Study of World Religions, Tristan led a formative reading group on psychedelics and aesthetics and developed a comprehensive database mapping research on psychedelics and spirituality.

-They also develop programming on themes of mortality, grief, and transformation, including working groups, public exhibitions, and talks.
+They develop programming on themes of mortality, grief, and transformation, including working groups, public exhibitions, and talks.

-Tristan lives and works in Cambridge, Massachusetts.
+Tristan lives Boston, Massachusetts.

 Contact Tristan for more info.